 Yes.
 Buffalo State custodial services has enacted revised cleaning and sanitation protocols, including a heightened focus on disinfecting high-touch surfaces and high-volume areas.

-Yes.
-Virex, a hospital-grade virucide, is listed by the EPA as a disinfectant for use against viruses similar to SARS-CoV-2, the cause of COVID-19.
+These disinfectants are recommended for use against viruses like COVID-19.
+They are hospital-grade virucides listed by the Environment Protection Agency as disinfectants for use against viruses similar to SARS-CoV-2, the cause of COVID-19.

 High-touch surfaces include all restroom surfaces, doors and doorknobs, exit door panic bar devices, light switches, desktops, chairs, pencil sharpeners, stairwell and ramp railings, elevator buttons, benches, lockers, computer keyboards, and mice.
 General-purpose computer lab equipment will be cleaned by Custodial Services.